dsebastien/obsidian-publisher/README.md

 # Obsidian Publisher
 Automates publishing from Obsidian

+## Installation
+Not ready for prime time...

+## Usage

+### Ghost
+- Create a [custom integration](https://ghost.org/integrations/custom-integrations/) on Ghost.
+- Retrieve the **Admin API Key** and the **API URL**
+- Go to the settings of the plugin, enable Ghost and configure the settings
+- Add the Admin API Key, the API URL and the Base URL of your Ghost Website

+### Medium
+Not ready for prime time...

 ## Specifications
 ### Process
 - Trigger via CMP + P "Publish all" action